NickCrews/airtable-kit/README.md

 `GET https://api.airtable.com/v0/meta/bases/{baseId}/tables` endpoint.
-There are a few minor differences, such as table and field names are converted to camelCase for easier consumption in javascript/TypeScript, and we add the top-level `id: "appXXXXXXXXXXXXXX"` and `name: "myBase"` fields, which aren't present in the raw JSON.
+There are a few minor differences, such as table and field names are converted to camelCase for easier consumption in javascript/TypeScript, and we add the top-level `id: "appXXXXXXXXXXXXXX"` and `name: "projectTracker"` fields, which aren't present in the raw JSON.

 If you dropped the `as const` you would have a plain javascript file if you are working with javascript.
-You can get the CLI to do this simply by changing the output file extension from `.ts` to `.ts`.
+You can get the CLI to do this with the `--format js` flag.

-There is also a programmatic way to get and save the schema.
+There is also a typescript API to get and save the schema.
 Read the code to see how.

 Now, use the generated schema to create a type-safe Airtable client: